Deploying Software with Goverlan Reach

-Using the Programs feature, you can view and report on installed software packages on a remote machine.
+Using the Goevrlan Reach software deployment tools, you can view and report on installed software packages on a remote machine.
 You can also remotely install, repair or un-install MSI and executable packages.

 All information and management tasks available from this feature can also be executed on a group of machines via a Process Automation.

-The Add New Program option allows you to remotely and silently install a MSI and executable package on a remote computer.
-Before you can install a software product, you must create an Software Package for it.
+The Add New Program option allows you to remotely and silently install an MSI and executable package on a remote computer.
+Before you can install a software product, you must create a Software Package for it.
 Once a Software Package has been configured, simply select it from the Add New Program link to start its installation on the client machine.

 Managing Installation Packages

 Click on the Add New Program link in the Task Panel and select Manage to open the Goverlan Objects Manager.
 From there, you can create, modify or remove Installation Packages.